SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 This is the preferred wording when describing the semantics of `await`.
 If context has already made that clear and repeating “potential” becomes wordy, you can shorten it to just “suspension point”.

+## protocol conformance

+The first time you describe conformance to a protocol, specify that protocol by name.
+If this phrasing gets wordy in a longer discussion, it’s ok to use an English name for the protocol after that.
+For example:

+> The code listing above passes `someValue`  to `f()`,
+> which is safe because `SomeType` conforms to the `Sendable` protocol.
+> Values you pass `f()` must be sendable, so the method can […]

+Pay attention to possible ambiguity around `Sendable`:
+Types can conform to `Sendable`, not have a conformance to `Sendable`, or have an unavailable conformance to `Sendable`.
+Without context, writing “nonsendable” is ambiguous between the second and third case.

 ## punctuation before a code listing